WEDDING PHOTOGRAPHY FAQ’s

 Do you photograph getting ready photos, family portraits and reception photos?

 Yes, most weddings I photograph couples getting ready if you want that in your timeline, plus reception photos with speeches, cake cutting, etc..
-With Family Portraits, you will need to make a list of who you want photographed during that time.
+Most noteworthy, with Family Portraits, you will need to make a list of who you want photographed during that time.
 Please include your parents in that decision so we get them all.
-At the same time, family portraits after the ceremony can be an “energy and time sucker” trying to stand and smile the whole time.
+In contrast, family portraits after the ceremony can be an “energy and time sucker” trying to stand and smile the whole time.
 So please design your list to be necessary and efficient.

 How many hours do I need to book you for my wedding?

 When you fill out the contact page, I can send you timeline samples upon request.
-Typically, I shoot 6 hour, 8 hour, and 10 hour weddings, but I also photograph elopements that are shorter or full day wedding coverage.
-Many times, I photograph destination weddings and the couples have me shoot their wedding on day one, and then on day two, they book me for an adventure couple’s shoot where we hike and get some epic photos in the wilderness, near a waterfall, or wherever.
+Typically, I shoot 6 hour, 8 hour, and 10 hour weddings.
+However, I also photograph elopements that are shorter or even full day wedding coverage.
+Many times, I photograph destination weddings.
+The couples have me photograph their wedding on day one.
+On day two, they book me for an adventure couple’s session where we hike and get some epic photos in the wilderness, near a waterfall, or some place adventurous.

 How long does it take to receive an album?